SliceMatch: Geometry-guided Aggregation for Cross-View Pose Estimation: A. Ground Truth Labels of VIGOR Dataset

 The measured ground resolutions have been used to determine corrected ground truth location labels.
-Tab.~\ref{tab:appendix_statistics} shows statistics on the absolute error in meters between the original and corrected labels.
-The positive image pairs of the dataset were used to determine the statistics since only those image pairs were used for the experiments (see Sec.~\ref{subsec:datasets}).
-Seattle has the highest mean absolute error because its ground resolution deviates the most from the original ground resolution (see Tab.~\ref{tab:vigor_ground_resolutions}).
+Table~\ref{tab:appendix_statistics} shows statistics on the absolute error in meters between the original and corrected locations.
+The positive image pairs of the dataset were used to determine the statistics since only those image pairs were used for the experiments (see Section~\ref{subsec:datasets}).
+For Seattle, the difference between the original and measured ground resolution is the largest and this results in errors of more than 3 meters (see Table~\ref{tab:vigor_ground_resolutions}).
+The other 3 cities have smaller mean and median errors than Seattle.

+In our localization only and pose estimation experiments for the VIGOR dataset, we resize the aerial image to $512\times512$ pixels.
+As a result, the ground resolution of the resized aerial images can be obtained by multiplying the measured ground resolutions from Table~\ref{tab:vigor_ground_resolutions} by 1.25 ($=640/512$).